ric2b/small-programs/README.md

 ####Bash Scripts:
 script | purpose
 :----------- | :-----------
-dobackup | makes a copy of target file with the current date appended to the filename. use it when you want to make a quick backup of a file you're about to change
+backup | makes a copy of target file with the current date appended to the filename. use it when you want to make a quick backup of a file you're about to change

 ####Projected: